Aliases for FFAR3 Gene

 GeneCards Summary for FFAR3 Gene

 FFAR3 (Free Fatty Acid Receptor 3) is a Protein Coding gene.
-Diseases associated with FFAR3 include pertussis.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and lipid binding.
 An important paralog of this gene is GPR132.

 UniProtKB/Swiss-Prot for FFAR3 Gene